LeslieDancey/FME_Desktop_Advanced/more_user_parameters.md

 Keep the parameter for DestDataset_SHAPE, as that can still be used to set the output location.

 **3)** Create Encoding Paramete

+One facet of the output that the users would like to control is the encoding of the dataset.
+This is achieved through a Writer parameter.
+However, it would be better for the users to set this as a user parameter.

+Locate the Shape Writer in the Navigator window and expand the list of FME parameters.

+Identify the Character Encoding parameter, right-click on it and choose Create User Parameter:

+Simply click OK on the dialog that opens and a user parameter is created and linked to the FME one.

+**4)** Create Coordinate System Parameter

+Another requirement is an ability to set the output coordinate system.

+However, if you simply publish the Writer’s coordinate system parameter – try it and see – then there will be a problem.
+The parameter will allow the end-user to select ANY coordinate system supported by FME.

+It would be preferable if the parameter only allowed the end-user to select a coordinate system from a smaller list.
+For example, since the data is located in Vancouver, BC, it makes little sense for the user to be able to reproject it to NZMG (a New Zealand coordinate system).

+So, locate the User Parameters in the Navigator Window, right-click and choose Add Parameter.

+Set the Type to be Choice with Alias; set the Name to be CoordSysParam, and set the prompt to be Select Output Coordinate System: